sorin-ionescu/atach/README.md

 freeze and fail to exit when the subprocess exits.
 There are also problems with _RPROMPT_ in ZSH being malformed and the cursor being misplaced.

-# attach + dtach + dvtm = awesome
+# atach + dtach + dvtm = awesome

 The UNIX [philosophy](http://en.wikipedia.org/wiki/Unix_philosophy) is 'Write programs that do one thing and do it well.', also known as, 'Keep it simple, stupid!' [dvtm](http://www.brain-dump.org/projects/dvtm) (Dynamic Virtual Terminal Manager) is a tiling window manager similar to X11 window managers for the console.
-Using `attach` with `dvtm` is simple.
+Using `atach` with `dvtm` is simple.
 One does not have to worry about configuration files, in fact, there are none, nor does one have to worry about the _TERM_ environmental variable and how to get `tput colors` to output _256_.
 It just works.

-    attach -s evil-project dvtm
+    atach -s evil-project dvtm

 # License

 (The MIT License)

-Copyright (c) 2010-2012 Sorin Ionescu.
+Copyright (c) 2010-2014 Sorin Ionescu.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in